This guidance sets out principles to consider when creating and publishing infographics.

 High-quality infographics need a team of people to produce them, including analysts, designers and press office colleagues.

 Designers will have gone through extensive training and use specialist software (such as Adobe Photoshop) to produce effective infographics.

 If the design is not done correctly, it could result in a poor or misleading infographic that could potentially damage the reputation of your department.

 6. Consider the value added

 High-quality and consistent infographics are not easy to produce.
 It requires people who are trained in appropriate software and data design.
 It may not be appropriate to invest time in this if the demand and use are low.

 Investigate your website analytics to see how much demand there is for your content.
 Set some expectations and goals ahead of time for what would constitute value added, and regularly review.

 Your outputs must be accessible to everyone who needs them.
 This means you need to think about how users might access and use your content.

 Accessibility legislation came into force in September 2020.
-This means all content published on public sector websites must meet the level A and AA success criterion in the Web Content Accessibility Guidelines 2.1.
+This means all content published on public sector websites must meet the level A and AA success criteria in the Web Content Accessibility Guidelines 2.1.

 Consequences for inaccessible content